rafeedchy/mlops-challenge/readme.md

 Computed from difference between training means and rolling means

-Higher values of drift proxy means input is drifting away from training distribution
+Higher values of the drift proxy means input is drifting away from training distribution

 ## Approach Summary

 In this project, I built a compact version but production style ML pipeline around a simple Iris classifier.
 The process starts with training script (train.py) that logs metrics, parameters, and artifacts using MLflow.
 GitHub Actions automates this training step in a clean environment, ensuring consistent results and storing the trained model under artifacts/.
 The model is deployed through a containerized FastAPI application (app.py), which exposes /predict for inference and writes structured logs for monitoring.
 Each inference request records latency, rolling feature statistics, a drift proxy, and prediction distribution into logs/inference.jsonl, allowing observation of model behavior.
-Finally, a test script is used to simulate multiple API hits, demonstrating monitoring output and confirming that the entire pipeline i.e, from training to containerized inference is working properly.
-For orchestrations, I used a simple Github Actions pipeline that whenever a new change is pushed, The new training innitiated and the latest model artifact can be used for deployment.
+Finally, a test script is used to simulate multiple API hits, demonstrating monitoring output and confirming that the entire pipeline i.e, from training to containerized inference, is working properly.
+For orchestrations, I used a simple GitHub Actions pipeline that, whenever a new change is pushed, initiates new training and uses the latest model artifact for deployment.